PepeTapia/PepeTapia/README.md

 Outside of my career field I love playing video games, playing basketball, and going to Disneyland with my girlfriend.
 When I'm not spending time with loved ones, I love spending time helping people.
 I have coached competitive video games, esports, for gaming organizations Cloud9 and Tribe Gaming.
 My coaching branched out to traditional sports when I coached at the Escondido Police Athletic League for ages 6-18.
 I've done some individual coaching and tutoring throughout the last few years, and I believe it stems from my passion of helping people by using my passions as a medium.
 Whether it be coding or sports, I want to help people better themselves.
 </p>

-**Fun fact: I've completed over 50 Escape Rooms within Orange and Los Angeles counties 🔍🕵️.
-My favorite is "The Basement" in northern LA!**
+**Fun fact: I've completed over 50 Escape Rooms within Orange and Los Angeles counties 🔍🕵️. <br> My favorite is "The Basement" in northern LA!**

 💡 Soft Skills:
 <img src="https://img.shields.io/badge/Hard_Worker-%2300599C.svg?style=for-the-badge" alt="Hard Worker soft skill" width="73" height="23">